Oil prices slide on expectations of higher supply, weaker demand - Up News Info

 Europe has become the epicenter of the COVID-19 pandemic again, prompting some governments to consider re-imposing unpopular lockdowns, while China is battling the spread of its biggest outbreak caused by the Delta variant.

 Russia’s Rosneft, the world’s second-biggest oil company by output after Saudi Aramco, warned on Friday of a potential “super cycle” in global energy markets, raising the prospect of even higher prices as demand outstrips supply.
-(Reporting by Naveen Thukral and Roslan Khasawneh; Editing by Kenneth Maxwell and Ana Nicolaci da Costa)
+(Additional reporting by Naveen Thukral and Roslan Khasawneh; Editing by Kenneth Maxwell, Ana Nicolaci da Costa and Maju Samuel)